The Qabalah & The Tree Of Life

 Like the movement of energy through the Ida and Pingala, subtle energy zigzags from positive to negative and then balanced as it travels through the Tree of Life, where it moves along the “Lightning Path”.
 Following the numerical order of the sepirath, the Lightning Path identifies the route of manifestation, where subtle energy moves from a state of nothingness, through the subtle planes, to finally condense as matter in the physical world.

-The Lightning Path & The Tree of Life
+The Lightning Path

 The Tree Of Life holds that all of manifestation is based on duality.
 So, for example, at the 3rd chakra we find the energy of Netzach and Hod.
 Netzach, at the base of the Pillar of Mercy, is our creative imagination, while Hod, at the base of the Pillar of Severity, personifies concrete goals and objectives established in our minds.
 If there is too much Netzach and too little Hod present, we might be highly imaginative but impractical.
 On the other hand, if too much Hod is present and not enough Netzach, we may be good at passing an exam, but possess very little imagination.
 It is believed that when the sephirah found on the outer poles are balanced, the chakra, the energy center opens.